SimonRenggli1/GNSMQL/README.md

-# SleepyDB: A Database for Sleepy People
+# GNSMQL: A Database for Sleepy People

-Welcome to SleepyDB, the most straightforward database management system designed for developers who want to focus on their dreams as much as their data.
-SleepyDB simplifies the complexities of data storage into a restful slumber of coding ease.
-Whether you're half-awake coding at 2 AM or just prefer a minimalist approach to database management, SleepyDB is here to help.
+Welcome to GNSMQL, the most straightforward database management system designed for developers who want to focus on their dreams as much as their data.
+GNSMQL simplifies the complexities of data storage into a restful slumber of coding ease.
+Whether you're half-awake coding at 2 AM or just prefer a minimalist approach to database management, GNSMQL is here to help.

 ## Features